-Stream flow was consistent for the majority of Gunbower Creek from 2017 to 2021.
-However, the two sites downstream of Koondrook, had fluctuating heights, with heights particularly low in 2018, 2019 and 2020.
-In 2018 and 2021, these sites were fished later in autumn, when water levels had increased slightly.
+Stream flow was consistent for the majority of Gunbower Creek from 2017 to 2022.
+However, the two sites downstream of Koondrook, had fluctuating heights, with heights particularly low in 2018, 2019, 2020, 2022 and 2023.
+In 2018, 2021-23, these sites were fished later in autumn, when water levels had increased slightly.
+In 2022, water levels were extremely low downstream of Koondrook whilst the fishway was being built.
+Only one of the sites was therefore surveyed in that year.
+In 2023, sampling the closest site downstream of Koondrook Weir was further delayed until late June due to river heights and logistics and was higher than previous samplings due to backing up from the flooding Murray River.